pilif/sacy/README.markdown

         </body>
     </html>

-At request time, sacy will parse the content of the block, extract the CSS (JavaScript is planned) links, check wehtether it has already cached the compiled version.
+At request time, sacy will parse the content of the block, extract the CSS (JavaScript is planned) links, check whether it has already cached the compiled version.
 If not, it'll create one directly on the file system.

 At any rate, it'll remove the old `<link>`-tags and add a new one, so that your HTML will look like this: